RobertoGlz/robertoglz.github.io/_pages/about.md

 ### Educational Background

 I graduated from an MA in Economic Theory at ITAM in December 2024 in Mexico City.
-I expect to get my degree by July 2025.
+I expect to get my degree in 2026.

 I hold a BA in Economics (ITAM, 2022).
 You can look at my undergrad thesis exploring the effects of Seguro Popular on mortality [here](https://robertoglz.github.io/files/tesis_BA_RobertoGonzalez.pdf).
 I was awarded with _Honorary Mention_ in the _2023 Banamex Prize in Economic Research_ in the Undergraduate Theses category due to this work.